IRT-SystemX/ml4physim_startingkit/Readme.md

        * Intermediate Contributor: You can implement an augmented simulator respecting a given template (provided by the LIPS platform)
        * Advanced Contributor: you can implement your architecture independently from LIPS platform and use only the evaluation part of the framework to assess your model performance.

+- **4a-How_to_Contribute_Tensorflow**: This notebook shows how to contribute using the existing augmented simulators based on Tensorflow library.
+The procedure to customize the architecture is fairly the same as pytorch (shown in Notebook 4).

 - **5-Scoring**: This notebook shows firstly how the score is computed by describing its different components.
 Next, it provides a script which can be used locally by the participants to obtain a score for their contributions.
 We encourage participants to evaluate their solutions via codabench (which uses the same scoring module as the one described in this notebook). [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/IRT-SystemX/ml4physim_startingkit/blob/main/5_Scoring.ipynb)

 - **6_Submit_to_Codabench**: It shows, step-by-step, how to submit your solution (augmented simulator) using the [competition Codabench page](https://www.codabench.org/competitions/1534/).